Positive paths in diffeomorphism groups of manifolds with a contact distribution: Introduction

-Let $(M,\xi)$ be a (not necessarily closed) cooriented contact manifold of dimension $2n+1$ for $n\geq 1$.
-There are two natural groups associated with $M$: The group of diffeomorphisms $\diff(M)$ and the group of contactomorphisms $\cont(M,\xi)$, i.e., the subgroup of diffeomorphisms preserving the contact structure $\xi$.
+There are two natural groups associated with $M$: the group of diffeomorphisms $\diff(M)$ and the group of contactomorphisms $\cont(M,\xi)$, i.e., the subgroup of diffeomorphisms preserving the contact structure $\xi$.
+In this paper we will mostly consider the following subgroups of $\diff(M)$: the group $\diff_0(M)$ of diffeomorphisms isotopic to the identity, the group $\diff_c(M)$ of compactly supported diffeomorphisms isotopic to the identity via compactly supported diffeomorphisms and their contact analogues $\cont_0(M,\xi)$ and $\cont_c(M,\xi)$.

 A fundamental goal in contact topology is to study rigidity phenomena for contactomorphisms, or in other words to understand the differences between the groups $\diff(M)$ and $\cont(M,\xi)$.

 In this short note we consider a notion of positivity on $\diff(M)$ induced by the contact structure, analogously to the notion considered in contact topology \cite{Eliashberg00}.
 While in contact geometry this notion sometimes gives rise to a partial order, we show that all diffeomorphism groups are non-orderable.
 More precisely, the relation induced by positivity is trivial for compactly supported diffeomorphisms, and there exist $C^{\infty}$-small positive loops of diffeomorphisms.
 This is a big contrast to the group of contactomorphisms, where even in the non-orderable case small positive loops do not exist \cite{Casals162, Albers17}.
 Our main tool is a Chow-Rashevsky Theorem for diffeomorphism groups, proved in \cite{Agrachev09}.